This functionality is currently available only on Onshape's browser platform.

 Use the Onshape Bill of Materials (BOM) functionality to automatically create a BOM from any workspace Assembly.
 You can insert parts and assemblies into an Assembly post-release, from an Onshape version, or assemble the parts and sub-assemblies and then release the Assembly all at once.
 For more information on Release management, see Release Management.

 Onshape BOMs include a default set of properties as columns, and you can add or remove columns at will.
-Define Custom Properties and include those in the BOM as well, if you wish.
-You can also supply Display names for all Onshape-supplied properties through the Custom properties page of Company/Enterprise settings.
+You can also define Custom Properties and include those in the BOM, as well as supply Display names for all Onshape-supplied properties through the Custom properties page of Company/Enterprise settings.

 All Onshape Assemblies have a BOM table icon on the far right of the graphics area, below the View tools icon.